What does an abusive relationship look like?

 - Threaten to commit suicide, or threaten to kill you

-The Power & Control diagram is a particularly helpful tool in understanding the overall pattern of abusive and violent behaviors, which are used by a batterer to establish and maintain control over his partner.
+The Power & Control diagram is a particularly helpful tool in understanding the overall pattern of abusive and violent behaviors, which are used by a batterer to establish and maintain control over their partner.
 They are less easily identified, yet firmly establish a pattern of intimidation and control in the relationship.